Everything You Always Wanted to Know About Grouping

 {/foreach}

-It’s important to note that $categoryItems is not a regular array, but an object that behaves like an iterator.
-To access the first item in the group, you can use the first() function.
+It's important to note that each group (including $categoryItems) is not a regular array, but an object that

 Nested Loops